josephinelaurente0-coder/mto-activation-proxy/README.md

 2. In Vercel, click **Add New → Project**, import that repo, and deploy.
    Vercel will detect the `/api` folder automatically — no build config needed.
-3. In the Vercel dashboard, go to your new project → **Storage** tab → **Create Database** → choose **KV** → connect it to this project.
-Vercel will automatically add the KV environment variables for you.
+3. In the Vercel dashboard, go to your new project → **Storage** tab → under **Marketplace Database Providers**, find **Redis** → **Create**, then **Connect Project** to link it to this project.
+This automatically adds a connection-string environment variable (usually named `REDIS_URL`).
+4. Double check the exact variable name: go to **Settings → Environment Variables** and look for whatever the Redis integration added (it should look like `redis://default:xxxxx@xxxxx.redis-cloud.com:xxxxx`).
+If it's *not* called `REDIS_URL`, open `api/activate.js` and `api/release-device.js` and add its actual name to the `REDIS_URL` fallback list near the top.
-4. Go to **Settings → Environment Variables** and add two more:
+5. While you're in Environment Variables, add two more:
    - `PAYHIP_PRODUCT_SECRET_KEY` — from your Payhip product's edit page,
      in the license key section (only shows once you've checked "Generate unique license keys for each sale" and saved the product).
    - `MTO_ADMIN_SECRET` — any password you make up yourself.
 This lets you manually free up a device slot later if a customer gets a new phone.
-5. Redeploy (Vercel usually does this automatically after adding env vars).
+6. Redeploy (Vercel usually does this automatically after adding env vars).
-6. Copy your project's URL, e.g. `https://mto-activation-proxy.vercel.app`.
+7. Copy your project's URL, e.g. `https://mto-activation-proxy.vercel.app`.
-   You'll need this for the next step — updating the main app to point at it.
+   You'll need this to update the main app to point at it.

 ## Testing it